What is SAP HANA?

 Build a business case

-Today, our offerings running on SAP HANA in the cloud benefit from a simplified data model that helps harmonize our solutions and standardize the technology stack.
+Today, our offerings running on SAP HANA in the cloud benefit from a simplified data model that helps harmonise our solutions and standardise the technology stack.
 Now, SAP – and our customers – can manage transactions and analytics on a single database in real-time.
 This means you have the real-time insight you need to make decisions and act quickly.
-Find use cases that match your business needs to learn how you can realize your goals with SAP HANA.
+Find use cases that match your business needs to learn how you can realise your goals with SAP HANA.

 The NBA created a digital fan engagement experience that tells the story of the league from the very beginning through the present day.

 Goodyear is benefitting from performance improvements thanks to the SAP HANA database and migrated more than 250 SAP systems into the SAP HANA Enterprise Cloud.